LalithShiyam/QIMP-tools/3D-Unet-Keras/Readme.md

 - tqdm
 - git+https://www.github.com/farizrahman4u/keras-contrib.git

-# Python scripts and their function
+### Python scripts and their function

-- generator.py / NiftiDataset.py : They augment the data, extract the patches and feed them to the GAN.
-NiftiDataset.py
-  skeleton taken from https://github.com/jackyko1991/vnet-tensorflow
+- generator.py / NiftiDataset.py : They augment the data, extract the patches and feed them to the GAN (reads .nii files).
+NiftiDataset.py skeleton taken from https://github.com/jackyko1991/vnet-tensorflow

 - check_loader_patches: Shows example of patches fed to the network during the training